jtonglet/jtonglet.github.io/_pages/about.md

 Welcome, Bienvenue, Welkom!

 I am studying Artificial Intelligence at KU Leuven, with a specialization in Speech & Language Technologies.
+In September 2023, I will join the ELLIS PhD program under the supervision of Professor Iryna Gurevych at the UKP Lab.
+I will work on Multimodal Fact Checking.

 ### **Research Interests**